cspr-rad/kairos-spec/src/spec.typ

 ]

 #page(flipped: true)[
-After submitting, the L1 smart-contracts take care of first validating the new Merkle-tree root hash, updating the validiums state, and transferring the funds.
+After submitting, the L1 smart-contracts take care of validating the new Merkle root, updating the validium's state, and transferring the funds.

 #figure(
   image("deposit_sequence_diagram_deploy_execution.svg", width: 100%),